AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/java/index.md

   - `export PDF_SERVICES_CLIENT_SECRET=<YOUR CLIENT SECRET>`

-4) Next, we can create our credentials and PDF Services instance:
+4) Next, we can create our credentials and PDFServices instance:
 ```javascript
 // Initial setup, create credentials instance
 Credentials credentials = new ServicePrincipalCredentials(